gitblit/fathom/fathom-site/docs/rest-swagger.md

     # API version to display in your generated specifications
     # The default is your {application.version}.
     version = "1.0.0"

-    # The base path of your API.
-    # All specified routes will be relative to this path.
-    path = "/api"

     # API Contact Information
     contact {